GoogleChrome/developer.chrome.com/site/en/blog/blinkng/index.md

 -  **Uniform point of entry**: We should always enter the pipeline at the beginning.
 -  **Functional stages**: Each stage should have well-defined inputs and outputs, and its behavior should be _functional_, that is, deterministic and repeatable, and the outputs should depend only on the defined inputs.
 -  **Constant inputs**: The inputs of any stage should be effectively constant while the stage is running.
--  **Immutable outputs**: The output of any stage should be immutable once the stage is finished.
+-  **Immutable outputs**: Once a stage has finished, its outputs should be immutable for the remainder of the rendering update.
 -  **Checkpoint consistency**: At the end of each stage, the rendering data produced thus far should be in a self-consistent state.
 -  **Deduplication of work**: Only compute each thing once.